vercel/vercel/examples/sapper/README.md

 # Sapper Example

-This directory is a brief example of a [Sapper](https://sapper.svelte.dev/) app that can be deployed with ZEIT Now and zero configuration.
+This directory is a brief example of a [Sapper](https://sapper.svelte.dev/) app that can be deployed with ZEIT Now.

 ## Deploy Your Own